Kuwait Bangladesh Friendship Government Hospital: Staff and services

 As of May 2020, the hospital has 200 beds.
 There are 26 ICU beds.
 The hospital has 95 doctors for medical services.
 There are 113 nurses.
 There are three Ayurvedic doctors in charge of this hospital.
 Various services are provided here in about 22 departments including operation theater, ICU, examination department, cabin, ward, outpatient department and emergency department.

 Infrastructure

 The Kuwait-Bangladesh Friendship Hospital is located in three acres land.
-The hospital has seven-storied building.
+The hospital has a seven-storied building.

 Role in pandemic

-This hospital was the first hospital in Bangladesh the government of Bangladesh designated for the medical care of corona patients.
-The hospital is made a major coronavirus treatment center.
+This hospital was the first hospital the government of Bangladesh designated for the medical care of corona patients.
+The hospital was made into a major coronavirus treatment center.